susanw1/zscript/RCode.md

 The two forms both provide the same information, and are interchangeable when using commands, although string is generally more compact, but for binary data, hex is more readable.
 A receiver has a maximum length of big field it can accept, and must give a `TOO_BIG` error in response (unless for whatever reason it is not an issue) when this is violated.

-Spaces and tabs can be ignored where they turn up (outside of strings), and must be discarded between fields, while generators can only place them between fields.
+Spaces and tabs can be ignored where they turn up (outside of strings), and must be discarded between fields, while generators may only place them between fields.
 For compatibility any carriage return characters (character 13, `\r` in C, C++, Java) must be ignored when between fields.

 There is no defined ordering to fields, including the long field, so `R20A+10` and `+10AR20` are equivalent,